zatech/meta/slackbot-guysgals-reasoning.md

 # What we're not trying to do

 This is NOT about policing language or stopping freedom of speech.
-It's about getting people to be a little bit more aware of the language they use and the implications thereof
+It's about getting people to be a little bit more aware of the language they use and the implications thereof.

 # I don't agree with this, what now?